Ulotaront: Pharmacokinetics

 The precise pharmacokinetic profile of ulotaront has not been reported, though the developer has suggested that the pharmacokinetic data supports once daily dosing.

 Research

 As of 2018, Sunovion, the maker of another antipsychotic called lurasidone (Latuda), is conducting clinical trials on ulotaront in partnership with the preclinical research company PsychoGenics.
-The U.S. Food and Drug Administration has granted ulotaront the breakthrough therapy designation.
+The US Food and Drug Administration (FDA) has granted ulotaront the breakthrough therapy designation.
 In addition to schizophrenia, ulotaront is also being studied for the treatment of psychosis associated with Parkinson's disease.

-Interesting facts
+The Brief Negative Symptom Scale (BNSS) has been used to assess the effect of Ulotaront on the negative symptoms of schizophrenia.

-Ulotaront and ralmitaront are TAAR1 agonists which have reached clinical trials.
-The result of adding the first two letters of names "ralmitaront" and "ulotaront" to each other forms the name "Raul".
-Raul Gainetdinov is one of the pioneers in Trace-Amine Associated Receptors' research.
+In July 2023, the pharmaceutical company behind the drug announced that the drug had failed to outperform placebo in the treatment of acutely psychotic patients with schizophrenia, as measured by the PANSS.